korotovsky/nethelper/README.md

 nethelper
 =========

-Then network helper for intranet
+The network helper for intranet

 !!!
 The project "on the knee"